Cisco ACI Live!

 custom banner static image

-A hub in computer networks is a fundamental device that serves as a central connection point for devices in a local area network (LAN).
 Acting as a simple data communication tool, the hub's primary role is to enable data exchange between multiple connected devices.
+While simple and cheap, hubs are being replaced by more efficient devices like switches and routers.

 network hub device image